STEPBible/BibleEngine/core/docs/adding-group-types.md

 ## `entities/BiblePhrase.entity.ts`

-If the new type has a modifier, the method `getModifierValue()` needs to be updated to return `undefined` for this type.
+If the new type has a modifier (other than on/off), the method `getModifierValue()` needs to be updated to return `undefined` for this type.

 ## `BibleEngine.class.ts` > `addBibleContent()` (Input)